krishna2/krishna2.github.io/if.md

 One popular style is 36-12 (yes, that's 36 hours of straight-fasting).

-There is one called 5-2 - in this case, 5 days of normal eating and then 2 hours of full fast.
+There is one called 5-2 - in this case, 5 days of normal eating and then 2 full days of fast.

 A tweak to that is 2 days of extremely limited calories (like less than 500 calories per day).